 A different way to think of this idea is that the realization of plans, especially in the competitive framework of war, is supremely time-sensitive.
 Failing to react in a timely manner is the same as getting the information too late – the damage will be done.
 In order to act with appropriate speed, we must have access to information, we must be able to parse through that information for the relevant parts, we must develop a coherent strategy, and we must implement that strategy – all on an increasingly tight schedule.

 However, that means the information-flow, analysis, strategy, and implementation must be rigorously organized.
 To do this, we need exceptionally qualified people dedicated to factors like data-gathering and analysis.
 Bad analysis is worse than no analysis.
 At least without it, we generally do not move.
 With bad analysis, we’re persuaded into the wrong direction, and cause more damage than we prevent.
+This happens because we spend time, resources, man-hours working on an irrelevant issue; get popped; and then have to invest all those efforts again into fixing a problem that should not have materialized.
 The ability to parse through data and effectively discern the good from the bad – in order that the commander can develop a strategy – is a position we should not downplay or under-fund.
 Research lies at the very heart of the ability to form coherent security.
 Thus, Sunzi concludes:

 Therefore, the business of waging war lies in carefully studying the designs of the enemy.